Angel Eyes (1946 song)

-"Angel Eyes" is a 1946 popular song composed by Matt Dennis, with lyrics by Earl Brent.
+"Angel Eyes" is a 1946 popular song composed by Matt Dennis, with lyrics by Earl K. Brent.
 It was introduced in the 1953 film Jennifer.
 In the film, Matt Dennis sings the song and accompanies himself on piano, while Ida Lupino and Howard Duff among others are dancing to it.

 Composition

 "Angel Eyes" is a jazz standard which has inspired many interpretations.
-Many singers have recorded versions of the song, including Nat King Cole (already in 1953), Frank Sinatra, June Christy with Stan Kenton, Chet Baker, Shirley Bassey, Neil Sedaka, Willie Nelson with Ray Charles, and Sting.
+Singers who have recorded notable versions of the song include Nat King Cole (already in 1953), Frank Sinatra, June Christy with Stan Kenton, Chet Baker and Shirley Bassey.
 Ella Fitzgerald, who recorded "Angel Eyes" at least four times, named it her favorite song.

-Instrumental versions were recorded not as often as vocal takes, by the likes of Benny Carter, the Modern Jazz Quartet, Dave Brubeck, Kenny Burrell, Joe Albany, and more recently by McCoy Tyner, Gary Thomas and Joe Lovano.